sanskrit/raw_etexts_english/blogs/manasataramgini/2011-07-06_some-notes-on-the-goddess-sipe-gyalmo.md

 +++
-title = "Some notes on the goddess Sipexa0Gyalmo"
+title = "Some notes on the goddess Sipe Gyalmo"

 +++
 A translation of the tAntrika stotra to Sipe Gyalmo from the Tibetan